wassimk/talks/dokku-and-digital-ocean.md

 ```
 **Deploy:**

-This deploy process looks like Heroku because it detects your app type and uses the appropirate open-soruced Heroku [build pack](https://devcenter.heroku.com/articles/buildpacks).
+This deploy process looks like Heroku because it detects your app type and uses the appropriate open-sourced Heroku [build pack](https://devcenter.heroku.com/articles/buildpacks).
 It uses the `Procfile` to know how to start processes.

 ``` shell
 git push dokku master